mayer79/effectplots/README.md

 ### Partial dependence only

-The the function `partial_dependence()` produces high-quality plots to study main effects.
+The function `partial_dependence()` produces high-quality plots to study main effects.
 To visually see how important each feature is (regarding main effect strength), we switch on the option `share_y` and sort the plots by decreasing variance of the partial dependence function (exposure weighted).

 ``` r
 library(marginalplot)